 2. Book clubs.
 If you can’t find a local book club, check out your local library.
 Just like a private book club, everyone reads the same book and convenes afterwards to discuss it.

-1. Books.
+1. Books!
 Whatever book you desire, your local library can provide it.
+(Update–hopefully they still can!
+And always will!)
 If it’s not in their collection, they can get borrow it from another library.
 And it doesn’t cost you a dime.